 Chief Information Officers Council (CIOC)

 The CIOC serves as the principal interagency forum for improving practices in the design, modernization, use, sharing, and performance of federal government agency information resources.
 The CIOC’s role includes developing recommendations for information technology (IT) management policies, procedures, and standards; identifying opportunities to share information resources; and addressing the needs of the Federal Government's information technology workforce.
 The CIOC comprises Chief Information Officers and their deputies from the major federal executive departments and agencies.

-Building a 21st Century Government: The CIOC is focused on supporting Administration efforts to deliver 21st century technologies and online services to citizens at reduced costs.
-These efforts embrace the opportunity to innovate more with less, enable entrepreneurs to better leverage government data, reduce barriers to citizen and business interaction with government, and build a more flexible and productive workforce.
+Delivery of World-Class Digital Services: The CIOC is focused on supporting Administration efforts to deliver 21st century technologies and online services to citizens at reduced costs.
+These efforts seek to improve the delivery of citizen-facing IT services, enable entrepreneurs to better leverage government data, elevate the utilization and effectiveness of government shared services, and build a more flexible and productive workforce.

-IT Security: The CIOC is focused on assisting CIOs in improving the execution of information security projects across the Federal Government, in particular supporting the Administration’s cross-agency goals related to cybersecurity and moving to full implementation of the continuous diagnostics and monitoring program.
+IT Security: The CIOC strengthens the execution of information security projects across the Federal Government, in particular supporting the Administration’s cross-agency goals related to cybersecurity and moving to full implementation of the continuous diagnostics and monitoring program.